 Nutritionist Cyndi O’Meara has a lot to say when it comes to the damaging effects of today’s wheat has on our bodies.
 She discusses the changes in wheat, one of which could impact on our body’s ability to digest wheat, in particular gluten.
 In the 1970’s Australia and the US were introduced to a new wheat called Triticum spp.
 This hybrid form of wheat has a marked increase in gluten, a quantity of which our gut bacteria struggle to digest.
 Hence the increase in those with gluten sensitivities of bloating, abdominal pain, and diarrhoea.

 The important factors to consider when comparing wheat from Italy and Australia is the use of chemicals.
-In Australia we use a fertiliser called NPK (nitrogen, phosphorus, and potassium) and lots of it.
+In Australia, we use a fertiliser called NPK (nitrogen, phosphorus, and potassium) and lots of it.
 This depletes the soil of nutrients, resulting in deficiencies of trace minerals such as selenium, and iodine.
-These are all important co-factors in many bodily process including digestion of gluten.
+These are all important co-factors in many bodily processes including digestion of gluten.
 We also use roundup which is herbicide containing Glyphosate and is known to increase the sensitivity of gluten.

 The wheat in Italy is different, and so is their diet.
-In Italy they use durum wheat with much less gluten, and their soil has a very different nutrient profile.
+In Italy, they use durum wheat with much less gluten, and their soil has a very different nutrient profile.
 The soil is rich in minerals and trace minerals, which all get absorbed into the food, making it more nutrient dense.
 Not only that, Italy use much less pesticides than used in some other western countries, including Australia.

 Before you twirl your spaghetti, not all pasta is the same